fhardison/daphnis-and-chloe/README.md

 # Daphnis and Chloe

-STATUS: Ongoing lemmatization, complete diglot
+STATUS: Ongoing lemmatization; diglot complete.

 This repo is a lemmatization project for _Daphnis and Chloe_ by Longus as well as an English-Greek diglot.